-- · Avoided severe, lasting or irremediable harm; and - · Appropriately addressed adverse impacts on the environment and society; and - · Supported a decent standard of living for their stakeholders.
+- Avoided severe, lasting or irremediable harm; and - · Appropriately addressed adverse impacts on the environment and society; and - Supported a decent standard of living for their stakeholders

 The Fund aimed to promote environmental and social characteristics holistically.
-In doing so, we do not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
-However, using our proprietary research framework we aimed to promote the below characteristics within this Fund, however a broader suite of characteristics might also have been promoted on an investmentby-investment basis:
+In doing so, we did not consider all characteristics for all investments, but rather focused on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
+However, using our proprietary research framework we aimed to promote the below characteristics within this fund; however a broader suite of characteristics might also have been promoted on an investmentby-investment basis:

-Environment - promoted sound energy management, renewable energy usage and reduced greenhouse gas emissions, promoted good water, waste and raw materials management and addressed biodiversity/ecological impacts.
+Environment - reduced energy consumption and greenhouse gas emissions, increased renewable energy usage/generation, reduced biodiversity/ecological impacts.

-Social - effectively tackled corruption and inequality, promoted good labour practices and relations, maximised employee health and safety, supported diversity in the workforce, encouraged healthy relationships with communities, promoted social cohesion and integration and encouraged investment in human capital.
+Social - promoted good labour practices and relations, maximised employee health and safety, supported diversity in the workforce, and healthy relationships with communities.